denialofsandwich/comfyui-auto/README.md

 A ComfyUI Docker image with preinstalled tools.

+## Notice
+This branch is also containing all resources for my Beyond Dall-E talk at PyConDE 2025.
+The Workflow files and images are located under `/comfyui_user_default/workflows` and `/comfyui_user_default/input`.
+I reduced the list of models in the model manager to only contain the models I used during the presentation.

+I also created a [Runpod template](https://runpod.io/console/deploy?template=ry0man5whx&ref=codsib8t).

 ## Idea
 My idea is to have a ComfyUI docker image, which contains everything I need to directly run it in [runpod.io](https://www.runpod.io).
 It is designed to be deployed fast even if you delete the volumes, to minimize the cost.